robinhood/faust/docs/userguide/models.rst

     >>> point
     <Point: x=10, y=0>

-We can now use ``Point`` objects as message keys, and message values:
+When sending messages to topics, we can use ``Point`` objects as message keys, and values:

 .. sourcecode:: python